Reshmisah/Reshmisah/README.md

 💻 Currently exploring frontend development and learning how to build responsive, user-friendly websites.

-🌱 I believe in learning by building and improving through practical projects.
+🌱 I believe in learning by building and improving through practical experience.

 🎯 My goal is to grow into a confident Frontend Developer.